 When a hair stylist "shapes" your hair, they are trying not to remove length, but trying to give your hair some sort of shape so that it doesn't look like you're growing your hair out.
 They may need to take some length off the back to give the top layers time to catch up so it doesn't take on a mullet shape.
 Usually the back of your hair grows faster because it's not as exposed to harsh drying, sunlight, heat styling, etc.

 Adding in color could change it up.
 Maybe don't do drastic high/low lights, but just some subtle changes maybe a shade or two darker/lighter to add some dimension.
-Hope that helps!posted over 1 year ago
+Hope that helps!posted about 2 years ago

 thank you, that is just what i want...i will be VERY specific with the stylist! ; )